 This theory was first formulated by Nicolaus Copernicus in 1517, and it evolved later with the help of various other economists.

-The quantity theory of money can be easily described by the Fisher equation.
-Value of money can be described by supply and demand of money same as we determine the supply and demand of commodities.
-The equation for quantity theory of money can be described by
+The Fisher equation can easily describe the quantity theory of money.
+The value of money can be described by the supply and demand of money, as we determine the supply and demand of commodities.
+The quantity theory of money formula can be described by

 - M = Total amount of money in the economy.

-- V = Velocity of circulation of money i.e. how many times money gets exchanged for goods/service.
+- V = Velocity of money circulation, i.e., how many times money gets exchanged for goods/services.

 - T = Total index of physical volume of transactions.

 - PT can be defined as total expenditure in a given time.